 Daughter Beatrice Miner (1917-1947) was born on July 6, 1917.
-She married Elijah "Lige" Mayle (1913-1949), the son of Charles (or "James") and Mary Ellen Mayle, on Oct.
-20, 1934.
+On Oct.
+20, 1934, when she was age 17, she married 21-year-old Elijah "Lige" Mayle (1913-1949), the son of Charles (or "James") and Mary Ellen Mayle.
 They had at least six children, born between 1934 and 1947 -- Thelma Norris, Frederick Mayle, Dottie Lou Croston, Barbara Jane Mayle, Fronnie Mayle and Elijah Mayle Jr. When the federal census was taken in 1940, the Mayles lived in Philippi, with Elijah earning a living as a roadwork laborer with the Works Progress Administration (WPA).
 Tragically, Beatrice was inflicted with painful peritonitis while giving birth in 1947, and died from its effects at the age of 29, on April 24, 1947.
 Burial was at Chestnut Ridge.
 Now widowed, Elijah worked as a coal miner.
 He died just two years after his wife, of "acute alcoholism," on Nov.
 20, 1949, at the age of 35.
 James Mayle was the informant on Elijah's death certificate.
 What became of the orphaned children, and who raised them, is not known.
 A search has been made for Elijah's obituary in the Philippi Republican newspaper microfilm collection at West Virginia University, but none was found.

 Daughter Elsie Miner (1923-1992) was born in 1923 in Barbour County.
 She married Jethro Croston (1924-2006), the son of Earl "Roe" and Laura "Fez" (Mayle) Croston, and grandson of Frank Mayle, on May 31, 1944.
 She was age 21, and he 20, at the time of their nuptials.
 Rev. M.C.
 Harris, minister of the African Methodist Episcopal Church, officiated.
 The Crostons made their home on 212 Chestnut Street in Philippi, and had two children -- Marty Croston and Veldean Mayle.
 Elsie, said the Barbour Democrat, "was a member of the Church of the Lord Jesus Christ."
 At the age of 69, Elsie died on Aug.
 26, 1992, at Grafton City Hospital, "following an extended illness," reported the Democrat.
 She was laid to rest in the Welch Cemetery, following a funeral led by Rev. Marvin Brown.
 She was survived by six grandchildren, two great-grandchildren and three step-grandchildren.
 Jethro survived Elsie and is thought to have passed away in Philippi on May 30, 2006.